andreasullrich/andreasullrich/README.md

 - 🖼 I previously worked as a graphic-designer, photo-editor and webshop-manager.
 - 📫 How to reach me: feel free to ask 🤘.
 - 😄 Pronouns: he/him.
-- 🎮 About me: I like listening to metal and medieval music - but also everything else.
+- 🎮 I like listening to metal and medieval music - but also everything else.
 I like playing online games (mmorpg´s & strategy games).
 - ⚡ Fun fact: I am chaotic and order-loving at the same time.